dspelaez/dspelaez.github.io/_posts/2020-04-04-install_wavewatch_docker.md

 ```

 which states that we want to use Ubuntu 18.04 as a base OS.
 Then we need to
-prepare the update the system, install the dependencies and prepare the folder
+update the system, install the dependencies and prepare the folders to copy the
-to copy the model source code.
-In that case WAVEWATCH III depends on `gfortran`
+model source code.
+In that case WAVEWATCH III depends on `gfortran` and `gcc` as
-and `gcc` as Fortran and C/C++ compilers:
+Fortran and C/C++ compilers:

 ```
 # set home variable